 Friday Work-in-Progress Seminar Series

-The Friday "work-in-progress" seminars occur weekly during the academic year and provide an opportunity for postdoctoral fellows and graduate students to share their current research projects in an interactive and less formal environment.
+The Friday "work-in-progress" (WIP) seminars occur weekly during the academic year and provide an opportunity for postdoctoral fellows and graduate students to share their current research projects in an interactive and less formal environment.
 Presenters draw from all the Vollum laboratories as well as a few affiliated labs in other research units.
 The talks touch on a wide array of scientific interests and approaches.

 Herbert Memorial Lecture